spacetelescope/webbpsf/docs/relnotes.rst

   whether the requisite data files have been installed properly, and alerting users to the location of the configuration file, among other things.

 * Some bugfixes in the example code.
-Thanks to Diane Karakla, Anand Sivaramakrishnan.
+Thanks to Diane Karakla, Anand Sivaramakrishnan, Schuyler Wolff.

 * Various updates & enhancements to this documentation.
+More extensive documentation for POPPY now available as well.

 Version 0.2.8